JSAbrahams/mamba/doc/functions_and_methods.md

     my_class other_method 23   # no parenthesis here
     my_class no_args           # and here

+### Default values

+We can have default values:

+    class MyClass
+        def my_field <- 5

+        def my_method(x: Int, y: Int = 2) <- self my_field <- x + y

+We can now call the method as such:

+    def my_class <- MyClass()

+    my_class my_method(10, 2) # works fine
+    my_class my_method(10)    # exactly the same arguments as the function call above! my_class my_method 10     # now we don't even need the parenthesis if we want

+### Default behaviour

+We can assign default behaviour to a method or function.
+To demonstrate this, we will use a toy factorial example.
+You might first write it as such:

+    factorial(n: Int) <-
+        if n eq 0
+        then 1
+        else n * factorial (n - 1)

+However, we could make this look much better with default behaviour.

+    factorial 0        <- 1                     # if n is 0, then this function is called instead of the one below factorial (n: Int) <- n * factorial (n - 1) # for all other values of n, this function is called

+As long as a version exists of a function or method with arguments this is allowed.

 ### Extensions

 Sometimes, you might want to add a definition to a class.
 For this we have extensions, which allow us to add publicly